 Controlling headscale with remote CLI¶

-This documentation has the goal of showing a user how-to set control a headscale instance from a remote machine with the headscale
+This documentation has the goal of showing a user how-to control a headscale instance from a remote machine with the headscale

 command line binary.